 Students are able to enter for the Senior and Senior Team Maths Challenge*.
-Students have benefitted from the Cambridge University STIMULUS project, and there are also opportunities to attend lectures and other activities arranged by the Further Mathematics Network in Cambridge.
+Students have benefitted from the Cambridge University STIMULUS project, and there are also opportunities to attend lectures and other activities.
+We also offer support for students wanting to take STEP or AEA papers.

 *For details, visit http://www.ukmt.org.uk